Mayank-Pandey1/youtube-backend/readme.md

 The server will be running on http://localhost:3000.
 You can use tools like Postman to test the API endpoints.

-### Contributing
+### Contributing:

 Contributions are welcome!
 If you would like to contribute to this project, please follow these steps:

 1 - Fork the repository.
 2 - Create a new branch (git checkout -b feature/YourFeature).
 3 - Make your changes and commit them (git commit -m 'Add some feature').
 4 - Push to the branch (git push origin feature/YourFeature).
 5 - Open a pull request.

 ### Model diagram for all the models and relations